Language Detector API

 Section titled “Bias hints”Pass expectedInputLanguages when you have a prior on what to expect.
 The model uses it to break ties between similar languages (e.g. pt vs gl, no vs nb):

-detect({ input: "Lorem ipsum dolor sit amet", expectedInputLanguages: ["la", "en", "it"],});The hint is also forwarded to availability() so engines that warn on shape mismatch (Edge) stay quiet.
+detect({ input: "Lorem ipsum dolor sit amet", expectedInputLanguages: ["la", "en", "it"],});The hint is also forwarded to availability() so the capability check and creation request use the same shape.

 Composing with the other packages